isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 your trading partners.
 Intended recipients can verify documents’ proof of origin and authenticity as well as transfer of ownership independently, legally and in compliance with globally-accepted standards.
-All from the convenience of your enhanced IT system that you are familiar with, or with an internet access.</p>
+All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access.</p>
 <p>TradeTrust as a digital utility,<strong> </strong>is available for any
 businesses, governments or organisations.
 With its open-source code available for free download, integrating TradeTrust into your existing IT system